 Fr Dwyer’s supporters claim that Bishop Hurley told the priest he would only consider returning him to active ministry if he agreed to a one-on-one meeting.
-Fr Dwyer has asked that his canonist or another third party be present.
+Fr Dwyer insists that his canon lawyer, the diocese’s vicar-general, or a trusted senior priest also be present.
 Bishop Hurley refuses.
 (A diocesan spokesman didn’t reply to requests to confirm or deny the source’s account.)

 Individuals closely involved with Fr Dwyer’s case said they appealed to the Apostolic Nuncio, but to no avail.
 They said they wrote to Archbishop Christophe Pierre requesting a meeting, but were told that that it would be “inopportune and unnecessary”.
 Archbishop Pierre reportedly insisted that he does not “interfere with the inner workings of a diocese”.
 Fr Dwyer’s allies hope that Bishop Robert D Gruss, the newly appointed Ordinary of Saginaw, will address Fr Dwyer’s situation.
 (The nunciature in Washington, DC also didn’t respond to requests to confirm or deny the source’s account.)